mecid/mecid.github.io/_posts/2019-12-25-building-pager-view-in-swiftui.md

 > To learn more about animations and transitions in SwiftUI, take a look at my ["Animations in SwiftUI" post](/2019/06/26/animations-in-swiftui/).

 #### Conclusion
-This week we built another missing interactive view component in *SwiftUI*.
+This week we built another interactive view component in *SwiftUI*.
 I feel like it is so easy to build interactive views, all you need to do is declare your state, statically render the state and then attach a gesture which modifies that state. *SwiftUI* handles all the transitions between states automatically by adding very fluid animations.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!